TOVE Anita SKUTNABB-KANGAS, dr.phil.

 University of Helsinki, Dept of Social Policy (Kristiina Koivunen, dr.pol.)

-PhDs supervised
+PhDs (officially) supervised

 Mart Rannut, University of Tartu, Estonia, 2003